jon-hall/getpid/README.md

     }

     if(Array.isArray(pid)) {
-        // Windows only, if the query matches multiple running process names
+        // (Windows only) If the query matches multiple running process names
         // then you'll get an array of matched PIDs back pid.forEach(say_hello);
     } else {